orjideborah/alx-zero_day/0x03-git/README.md

- How to be up to date in git
+starting to code today,so cool